jbajic/blog/_posts/2026-08-03-pq-quantization.md

 Centroids are trained using the [k-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering algorithm, which partitions the given vectors into $k$ clusters by minimizing the total squared Euclidean distance between the vectors and the centroid closest to them.
+K-means is ran for every subspace independently, meaning it is ran $M$ times.

 ## Converting vector to PQ form